Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/samples/Sample1CreateDeleteTables.md

     new TableSharedKeyCredential(accountName, storageAccountKey));
 ```

-## Creating a Table
+## Create a table
-To create a table, create a `TableClient` by invoking `CreateTable` from the `TableServiceClient`.
-A `TableClient` represents a single table and performs table-level operations like inserting and deleting entities within that table. `tableName` can be replaced with any string to be the name of the table.
-Tables must have unique names.
+To create a table, invoke `CreateTable` with a [unique table name](https://docs.microsoft.com/en-us/rest/api/storageservices/understanding-the-table-service-data-model#table-names).
+The `tableName` can be replaced with any string to be the name of the table.

 ```C# Snippet:TablesSample1CreateTable
 // Create a new table.
 The <see cref="TableItem" /> class stores properties of the created table.